tseemann/prokka/README.md

 The problem here is GNU Parallel.
 It seems the Debian package for hmmer has modified it to require the `--gnu` option to behave in the 'default' way.
 There is no clear reason for this.
 The only way to restore normal behaviour is to edit the prokka script and change `parallel` to `parallel --gnu`.

 * __Why does prokka fail when it gets to hmmscan?__
-Unfortunately HMMER keeps changing it's database format, and they aren't upward compatible.
+Unfortunately HMMER keeps changing its database format, and they aren't upward compatible.
 If you upgraded HMMER (from 3.0 to 3.1 say) then you need to "re-press" the files.
 This can be done as follows:
     cd /path/to/prokka/db/hmm
     mkdir new
     for D in *.hmm ; do hmmconvert $D > new/$D ; done